Tetraslam/tetraslamworld/README.md

 # Website Redesign README for Cursor

 ## Project Overview
 This project aims to create a personal website for Shresht that is fun, tasteful, and thoughtful.
-The website will showcase Shresht’s projects, personality, interests, and work in a way that is both visually stunning and technically impressive.
-The goal is to balance playfulness and professionalism, capturing Shresht’s unique personality while avoiding boring developer portfolio tropes.
+The website will showcase Shresht's projects, personality, interests, and work in a way that is both visually stunning and technically impressive.
+The goal is to balance playfulness and professionalism, capturing Shresht's unique personality while avoiding boring developer portfolio tropes.
 The design will follow a pixelated roguelike dungeon crawler aesthetic with neobrutalist elements, while incorporating dynamic features and interactive elements.

 ## Visual Design Direction
 - **Aesthetic:** A mix of roguelike dungeon crawler, Stardew Valley pixel art, and neobrutalist elements.